Last Updated on 31.12.2018 by Iliyan

-I visited the Changgyeonggung palace after I had already seen Gyeongbokgung and Changdeokgung.
+The Changgyeonggung Palace is a must see when visiting Seoul.
 This is the third palace built by the Joseon dynasty.
-It is located nearby Changdeokgung, and also close to other landmarks in Seoul.
+It is located nearby Changdeokgung, and also close to other attractions in Seoul.
 Changgyeonggung, together with Changdeokgung Palace, are known also as “Donggwol” or the “Eastern palaces”.
-The advantage is that all these objects can be seen within a day.

 Changgyeonggung Palace